Daveedlee/CPSproj/README.md

 ## Methodology
 The biggest question that loomed over my head as I approached this project was perhaps what many policymakers (hopefully) wonder: what makes a school better than the others?
 Is it the football team or is it the debate team?
 Or maybe the award-winning faculty?
 My answer to this question was rather a student get better academically over time.
 The dataset provided by the Chicago Public Schools had this metric called "Student Growth Rate."
 I took the growth rate and merged with the dataset that had the "Prosperity Rating" and "Hardship Index."
 Finally, I performed a T-test on the merged dataset using scipy.

+## Components:
+analysis.ipynb - the main notebook; includes all graphics and tests. cleaner.ipynb - a function-storing file.

 ## Metrics to consider:
   1. Student Growth Rating (SGR)
      SGR measures the percent increase in standardized exam scores in course of two years and compares them to the national average.
 1: below average, 2: average, 3: above average, 4: far above average